 During the award year, AAAS will expect the recipient will continue participating in public engagement with science activities and initiatives.

 Nominations are now closed and are accepted from August until October 15.
-All nominations must be submitted electronically via this link by October 15.
-We will begin accepting nominations through the link in late summer.
+All nominations must be submitted electronically through our application form during that time.
 Nominations will not be accepted by email or by post.

 You will be asked to provide: